CodeCasting/DeepIRS/README.md

 # DeepIRS
 A repository for the DeepIRS project codes

-deepmu.m is the main file (standing for deep multi-user)
+main_deepIRS.m is the main file (standing for deep multi-user)

 You can run it in MATLAB in a cell-by-cell fashion.